 Meticulous Care Taken in Collecting the Remains from the Chamber

-After cooling to a safe temperature the remains are drawn into a tray and all visible traces taken from the hearth by careful and meticulous raking and brushing.
-Great care is taken to ensure nothing is left behind.
-This means there can be no cross mixing of remains from different pets.
+When they are cooled to a safe temperature they are drawn into a tray by a rake and all visible traces taken from the hearth by careful and meticulous raking and brushing.
+Great care is taken to ensure nothing is left behind and this means there can be no cross mixing of remains from different pets.
 The remains taken from the cremator consist of fragments of bone.
 These are shown in the picture.